SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 ## Pretrained models
 We offer two models "10M" and "100M".
-The first, trained on a dataset of 10M and without constant prediction, is the one used for experiements in our paper.
-The second is trained on 100M [[Link](https://drive.google.com/drive/folders/1LTKUX-KhoUbW-WOx-ZJ8KitxK7Nov41G?usp=sharing)] of equations and with constant prediction enabled.
+The first, trained on a dataset of 10M and without constant placeholder prediction, is the one used for experiements in our paper.
+The second is trained on 100M [[Link](https://drive.google.com/drive/folders/1LTKUX-KhoUbW-WOx-ZJ8KitxK7Nov41G?usp=sharing)] of equations and with constant placeholder prediction enabled.
 For both models, the equations included in data/benchmark/tests.csv are held out during training.

 If you want to try the models out, look at **jupyter/fit_func.ipynb**.